brunoruviaro/ardour4-tutorial/_posts/2014-12-29-what-is-digital-audio.md

 ![speaker]({{ site.url }}/images/Ardour3_Digital_Audio_2.png)

+Check out the great animation on this page illustrating this process: http://animagraffs.com/loudspeaker/

 A microphone works like a loudspeaker in reverse: vibrations in the air cause its membrane to vibrate.
 The microphone turns these acoustic vibrations into an electrical current.
 If you plug this microphone into